home-assistant/developers.home-assistant/docs/device_automation_action.md

 #### `ACTION_SCHEMA`

 This is the schema for actions.
 The base schema should be extended from `homeassistant.helpers.config_validation.DEVICE_ACTION_BASE_SCHEMA`.
+Do not apply the schema manually.
+The core will apply the schema if the action schema is defined as a constant in the `device_action.py` module of the integration.

 #### `async def async_get_actions(hass, device_id)`